top of page

 Secondary Colors: Created Through Mixing

 Secondary colors are formed by mixing two primary colors together.
+The secondary colors are:

 • Orange (red + yellow)